The 200 miler is achievable by anyone who can run a marathon.

 The cut-off time for all events is 0600 on Monday morning.
 The maximum time for the 200 mile is therefore 96 hours and the 100 mile is 48 hours.

-Mementos: All contestants will receive a commemorative race singlet.
-Finishers in the 25 kms (solo, teams or pacers) and in the 50 kms & 50 miles will receive a commemorative medallion and finishers in the 200 mile, 100 mile & 100 kms will receive a commemorative belt buckle; gold for the 200, silver for the 100 mile and bronze for the 100 kms.
+Mementos: All contestants will receive a commemorative race singlet and all finishers will receive a commemorative medallion.
+Finishers in the 200 mile, 100 mile and 100 kms will also receive a special memento.

 Special gear: A head torch and spare batteries for those in the longer events is essential.
 It is recommended that you carry a space blanket, mobile phone and whistle in case of emergency.
 Please have a jacket, beanie and gloves for night time use as it can turn very cold overnight.